by John Clayson

 This is an enlarged view of part of the photograph above which shows more clearly the series of crossovers leading to and from the Western platform.
 These arrangements provided good flexibility of operation in a relatively compact area, at the cost of quite complex trackwork.
 The crossings required regular maintenance under the heavy traffic conditions of this busy section of the East Coast Main Line.
 On the left are the up side sidings and goods yard.
 Despite its proximity and its name by this time there were no connections with these sidings at the Yard Box; the up side sidings connected with the running lines in the distance, at the South Box.
 Photograph by Cedric A. Clayson.

 This is the approach to the station from the south in the early 1960s.
 It was taken from between the Main lines, on the right, and the Down Slow line on the left.
 Beyond the Down Slow line is Carriage Siding No.1.
 The roof of Grantham Yard box can be glimpsed above the front of the first coach of the approaching train.
 All the connections with the line which crosses diagonally from the bottom right corner to the Western platform on the left were under the control of Grantham Yard box.
 The disc signals facing the camera control shunting movements towards the station platforms.
 On the right the lofty pole route carries telegraph and telephone communication along the eastern side of the railway.
-Photograph by Noel Ingram, used with permission from Steam World.
+Photograph by Noel Ingram.

 Access to the Yard Box was by a wooden staircase at the rear, betwen the box and the adjacent Goods Shed, as seen in this photograph of Class A1 No. 60158 Aberdonian departing for the south.
-Photograph by Noel Ingram, used with permission from Steam World.
+Photograph by Noel Ingram.
+A View from Above

 The Yard Box was at the end of a row of offices at the south end of the platform and it backed onto the goods shed.